Indoor rock climbing and bouldering are epic workouts for your whole body. And to get the best climb in, you need the best gear.

 Read on for all the answers to your burning questions!

 Resoling Climbing Shoes: When’s the Right Time?

-To figure out when it’s time for a climbing shoe resole, you’ll need to assess the sole and the rand of the climbing shoes.
+To figure out when it’s time to resole your shoes, you’ll need to assess the sole and the rand of the climbing shoes.
 Not sure what that means?
 Here’s a quick breakdown.

 Where the rand meets the bottom of the shoe?
 That’s called the sole (like most shoes).
 Most climbing shoes will have a distinct line between the two; you’ll notice just where one yields to the other.